-Final Salary 1/70th Benefit Structure
+CARE 1/60th Benefit Structure

-The calculation of your pension on leaving or retirement will depend on the benefit structure(s) of which you have been a member during your period of membership of the Scheme.
+The calculation of your pension on leaving or retirement will depend on the benefit structure(s) of which you have been a member during your period of membership of the Scheme (including your service as a member of the SHPS scheme).
 If you have been a member of a number of different benefit structures, each element of pension will be calculated separately and then added together to arrive at your total benefit from the Scheme.

-The information included in this insert applies to periods of membership in the Final Salary 1/70th benefit structure.
+The information included in this insert applies only to periods of membership in the CARE 1/60th benefit structure.